S2E/s2e/src/Howtos/WritingPlugins.rst

 .. code-block:: cpp

-    // We need this to read configuration files
+    // From libs2ecore.
+We need this to read configuration files
     #include <s2e/ConfigFile.h>

     // ...